Qualcomm: Patents and patent disputes

-In 2021, the World Intellectual Property Organization (WIPO)’s annual World Intellectual Property Indicators report ranked Qualcomm's number of patent applications published under the PCT System as 5th in the world, with 2,173 patent applications being published during 2020.
-This position is down from their previous ranking as 4th in 2019 with 2,127 applications.

-In 2017, Qualcomm owned more than 130,000 current or pending patents.
-An increase from the early 2000s when Qualcomm had more than 1,000 patents.
+In 2024, the World Intellectual Property Organization (WIPO)’s Annual PCT Review ranked Qualcomm's number of patent applications published under the PCT System as 3rd in the world, with 3,848 patent applications being published during 2024.
+In 2017, Qualcomm owned more than 130,000 current or pending patents, an increase from the early 2000s when Qualcomm had more than 1,000 patents.
 As the sole early investor in CDMA research and development, Qualcomm's patent portfolio contains much of the intellectual property that is essential to CDMA technologies.

 Since many of Qualcomm's patents are part of an industry standard, the company has agreed to license those patents under "fair, reasonable, and non-discriminatory" terms.
 Qualcomm's royalties come out to about 5% or $30 per mobile device.
 According to Fortune Magazine, this is about 5–10 times more than what is typically charged by other patent-holders.
 Qualcomm says its patents are more expensive because they are more important and its pricing is within the range of common licensing practices.
 However, competitors, clients, and regulators often allege Qualcomm charges unreasonable rates or engages in unfair competition for mandatory patents.